nodejs/node/doc/api/esm.md

 could provide different implementations between Node.js and other JS environments.

-When using environment branches, include a `"defaut"` condition where possible.
-Always providing a `"default"` condition ensures that any unknown JS environments are able to use a universal implementation where possible, which helps avoid JS environments from having to pretend to be existing environments to support packages with conditional exports.
-Where possible, `"node"` and `"default"` conditions can be preferable to `"browser"` conditions.
+When using environment branches, always include a `"default"` condition where possible.
+Providing a `"default"` condition ensures that any unknown JS environments are able to use this universal implementation, which helps avoid these JS environments from having to pretend to be existing environments in order to support packages with conditional exports.
+For this reason, using `"node"` and `"default"` condition branches is usually preferable to using `"node"` and `"browser"` condition branches.

 #### Nested conditions